 • Title I of WIOA, which funds county OhioMeansJobs Centers and job training and job search assistance programs for adults, dislocated workers and low-income youth;

 • The Wagner-Peyser Act Program, which funds a variety of employment services to connect job seekers and employers;

-• Adult Basic and Literacy Education, which funds GED preparation, adult math, reading and literacy courses; and
+• Adult Basic and Literacy Education, which funds high school equivalency preparation, adult math, reading and literacy courses; and

 • The Vocational Rehabilitation Program through Opportunities for Ohioans with Disabilities, which supports vocational rehabilitation programs for individuals with disabilities.

 Ohio has chosen three additional programs to include in the state’s combined plan including:

 • Carl D. Perkins Career and Technical Education, which provides funding for career technical training for secondary and post-secondary students;